Tropical spastic paraparesis: Treatment

 Treatment of TSP involves corticosteroids to help with inflammation.
-Though any success with corticosteroids is short-lived, with symptoms worsened as the dosage is reduced.
-A synthetic derivative, 17-alpha-ethinyltestosterone, can be used to treat Tropical spastic paraparesis, improvement in motor and bladder function was reported but not sustainable.
+However, any success with corticosteroids is short-lived, with symptoms worsening as the dosage is reduced.
+A synthetic derivative, 17-alpha-ethinyltestosterone, can be used to treat tropical spastic paraparesis, improvement in motor and bladder function was reported but not sustainable.

-Mogamulizumab, an anti-CCR4 IgG1 monoclonal antibody, is also being researched as a possible treatment for Tropical spastic paraparesis.
+Mogamulizumab, an anti-CCR4 IgG1 monoclonal antibody, is also being researched as a possible treatment for tropical spastic paraparesis.
 The antibody reduces HTLV-1 proviral load and production of proinflammatory cytokines.
 Valproic acid has also succeeded in reducing the proviral load of HTLV-1 (though clinical benefits were minimal or none).
 A further combination of valproic acid and zidovudine has demonstrated a decrease in proviral loads (in animals).

 Prognosis

-The prognosis for Tropical spastic paraparesis indicates some improvement in a percentage of cases due to immunosuppressive treatment.
+The prognosis for tropical spastic paraparesis indicates some improvement in a percentage of cases due to immunosuppressive treatment.
 A higher percentage will eventually lose the ability to walk within a ten-year interval.